 This enables you to set long-term goals pertaining to lower resource consumption, even as your computing needs increase.
 You can start by estimating the mid- and long-term needs for compute power and predicting how this will impact sustainability.
-According to science and technology journal, Nature, the best strategy for organisations is to move to hyperscale data centres run by large cloud providers, which are more efficient and sustainable.
+According to science and technology journal, Nature, the best strategy for organizations is to move to hyperscale data centers run by large cloud providers, which are more efficient and sustainable.

-4. Continuously look for efficiency optimisation.
+4. Continuously look for efficiency optimization.
 Technology is changing rapidly, and this trend will only continue.
 From a design and architectural perspective, you should avoid designing an architecture that will remain static for years.

 Instead, follow the core concepts of the WAF, which can allow you to build more flexible solutions.
 Considering each of its pillars when designing your solution will enable you build more reliable, efficient, and resilient cloud applications.

 For example, when you make changes to address the security pillar, you will likely find an increase in efficiency.
 This is because you’ll be forced to re-evaluate older, less-efficient parts of your application architecture continually.